What is "pet animals"?

-* Poultry means birds of the following species: fowl, turkeys, guinea fowl, ducks, geese, quails, pigeons, pheasants, partridges and ratites (Ratitae) reared or kept in captivity for breeding, the production of meat or eggs for consumption, or for re-stocking supplies of game.
+* Poultry means birds of the following species: fowl, turkeys, guinea fowl, ducks, geese, quails, pigeons, pheasants, partridges and ratites (Ratitae).

-- Pet animals of the above mentioned species, which are accompanying their owner during their import to or export from Denmark
+Pet animals of the above mentioned species which are moved caused by their owners need to move (travel, vacation or relocation).

-- Pet animals of the above mentioned species, which are not intended to be sold or transferred to another owner (equals non-commercial transport)
+Pet animals of the above mentioned species, which are not intended to be sold or transferred to another owner.

-The pet animal must accompany the owner or a natural person responsible for the pet animal on behalf of the owner must accompany during the transport in order to fulfil the requirements for non-commercial transport.
+The pet animal must accompany the owner or a natural person responsible for the pet animal on behalf of the owner.

 If the pet animal is not accompanied by the owner or a natural person responsible for it on behalf of the owner, the animal health requirements for commercial trade pet animals must be fulfilled.

 Max.
-5 dogs, cats or ferret within the EU
+5 dogs, cats or ferret into or within the EU

-As from 27 May 2010 it will only be possible to travel with max.
-5 animals of the species dogs, cats or ferrets, also when travelling within the EU.
+You may only travel with max.
+5 animals of the species dogs, cats or ferrets into the EU, also when travelling within the EU.

-If you travel with more than five animals of these species and the purpose does not fall under the exception described above the animal health requirements for commerciel movement applies.
+If you travel with more than five animals of these species and the purpose does not fall under the exception described above the animal health requirements for commercial movement apply.

 Travelling with pet animals from third countries

-A total of 5 animals may be imported to the EU Member States from thirds countries (i.e. other countries than EU Member States, except animals from Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marina, Switzerland and the Vatican City States).
+A total of 5 animals of the following species (dogs, cats, ferrets and birds) may be moved to Denmark from non-EU countries (except animals from Andorra, Faeroe Island, Gibraltar, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland and Vatican City States).

-Are more than five animals imported from third countries the animal health requirement for commercial import apply, unless the following conditions are fulfilled:
+Are more than five animals imported from third countries the animal health requirements for commercial import apply, unless the following conditions are fulfilled:

 Import from third countries must be notified to the Border Inspection Post

-Pet animals imported directly from third countries may enter Denmark through the Border Inspection Post at Copenhagen Airport and Billund Airport.
+Pet animals that are moved to Denmark for non commercial purposes may enter Denmark through the Traveler's Point of Entry at Copenhagen Airport and Billund Airport.

 Pet animals, which originates from Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marina, Switzerland and the Vatican City States, may enter Denmark through all border crossings.

-At the Border Inspection Post document and identity checks are carried out.
+At the Traveler's Point of Entry document and identity checks are carried out by the customs agents.
 If the point of entry is another EU Member State document and identity checks will be carried out in that EU Member State.